OpenBankingUK/read-write-api-docs-pub/docs/v4.0/resources-and-data-models/vrp/domestic-vrp-consents.md

 All `domestic-vrp-consents` start off with a Status of `AWAU`

-Once the PSU authorises the resource - the StausCode will be set to `AUTH`.
+Once the PSU authorises the resource - the Status will be set to `AUTH`.

-If the PSU rejects the consent, the StautsCode will be set to `RJCT`.
+If the PSU rejects the consent, the Status will be set to `RJCT`.

 The available status codes for the VRP consents resource are: